RockitBootcamp/Student-Resources/jQuery/05 AJAX/README.md

 });
 ```

 With the code above, jQuery will try to make an AJAX request to the `/users` path on the current domain.
-By itself, this code won't actually produce any results, because we aren't doing anything with the potential response.
-For that, we need to chain `.then()` or `.done()` and usually also `.fail()` to handle errors.
+By itself, this code won't actually produce any results, because we aren't doing anything with the potential response. *We actually threw away the response.* In order to process the response, we need to chain `.then()` or `.done()` and usually also `.fail()` to handle errors.
 Each of these methods takes a callback function.

 ```js
 $.ajax({